-There is no default percentage available to be used in the 2019/2020 Levy period.
+There is no default percentage available to be used in calculating the Levy due.

 15. Betting exchange commission

 Commission charged by betting exchange providers on leviable bets is also included in the calculation of profits for the Levy period.
 The term "commission" covers any amount that any party to the bet is charged for the use of the betting exchange facilities, whether by deduction from winnings or otherwise.